yahesh/shared-secrets/ENCRYPTION.md

 ### Example

 The following Bash command encrypts a message with a given password using the above encryption scheme v00.
-A current version of OpenSSL/LibreSSL and the tool [nettle-pbkdf2](http://manpages.ubuntu.com/manpages/en/man1/nettle-pbkdf2.1.html) are needed:
+A current version of OpenSSL/LibreSSL is needed:

 ```
 # version 00 symmetric encryption